checklist/checklist-support/docs/checklists/checklist-view.md

 If you want to include subtasks, use a TAB at the start of the line.
 You can have deep nesting by using multiple tabs at the start of the line.

+Tip: to add notes to your tasks, simply use a period (.) at the end of the task name and follow with the notes.
+For example, entering "Task name.
+Task note" will create a task with the name "Task Name" and its note will be "Task note".

 ## Selecting tasks
 Task selection is useful when adding tasks as the newly created task is added right below the selected task.